Li Zongren: Return to mainland China

-Li remained in exile until July 20, 1965, when he caused a sensation by returning to Communist-held China with the support of Zhou Enlai.
-Li's return to China was used as propaganda by the Communist government to encourage other KMT members to return to the mainland, regardless of their politics.
-Li died of duodenal cancer in Beijing at 78, in the darkest period of the Cultural Revolution.
+Li remained in exile until 20 July 1965, when he caused a sensation by returning to Communist-held China with the support of Zhou Enlai.
+His return to China was used as propaganda by the Communist government to encourage other KMT members to return to the mainland, regardless of their politics.
+Li died of duodenal cancer in Beijing in 1969 at 78, during the Cultural Revolution.

 Li's residence in mainland China is viewed by some Chinese Communists as Li's "patriotic return to the embrace of his Motherland with smiles", something similar to the former Qing Emperor Puyi's "reformation".

 Personal life

-During the course of his career Li gained a reputation as an ardent militarist and confirmed anti-intellectual, but with a rugged sense of integrity.
+Over the course of his career, Li gained a reputation as an ardent militarist and confirmed anti-intellectual, but with a rugged sense of integrity.
 He was known for disliking music.
 Like many Chinese leaders in the 1930s, Li was once an admirer of European Fascism, seeing it as a solution to the problems of a once proud nation humbled by internal dissension and external weakness.
 His ethical attitudes were self-consciously drawn from Confucianism.
 After his falling out with Chiang Kai-shek in 1929, Li often expressed himself in terms of frustrated patriotism.
 Li was an admirer of the British historian Edward Gibbon and his monumental historical work, The Decline and Fall of the Roman Empire.